louisbarrett/ReconTools/README.md

 # ReconTools
 Commandline tool for conducting passive recon against organizations.
-Recon data is collected using a numerous APIs, however it is also possible to run the tool without any keys specified (results will be limited).
+Recon data is collected using numerous APIs (requiring keys), however it is also possible to run the tool without any keys specified (results will be limited).

 ```
 git clone https://github.com/louisbarrett/recontools